Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 - Test that the 'home page' displays the logo and rules and difficulty input (with typing effects) properly
 - Test that the user input for difficulty responds as expected; hard = hard words, easy = easy words, quit = quit game
-- Test that the game displays as expected once starting; reveal word is empty, remaining guesses = 5, already guess is empty and the tornado image is at it's intended starting position
+- Test that the game displays as expected once starting; reveal word is empty, remaining guesses = 5, already guessed is empty and the tornado image is at it's intended starting position
 - Test that both word and letter input validation works so that anything which isn't alphabetical will give the user invalid input feedback
 - Test that correct letter guesses result in correct letter feedback & the letter displaying in reveal word and guessed letters
 - Test that incorrect letter guesses result in incorrect letter feedback, remaining guesses decreases by 1, the tornado image moves closer to the house and the letter is added to guessed letters